Raphael Louis Levy

 I began mooting at Warwick before I had even started studying law, developing my legal research and drafting skills.
 Since then, I have participated in moots at every university I have attended, including representing both Warwick and Oxford.
 I am consistently commended on the strength of my oral advocacy, the clarity of my legal argument and have been described as a “powerful advocate” and a “future attorney general”!
 I reached the semi-finals of the 7KBW Moot in 2018 and the semi-finals of the OUP-ICCA National Mooting competition in 2019 and have frequently received top marks in individual rounds, including in every round of the OUP-ICCA Moot.

-Model United Nations (MUN) Experience (March 2009 – June 2012)
+Model United Nations ("MUN") Experience (March 2009 – June 2012)

 I participated in numerous MUN conferences, representing my school both nationally and internationally.
 I received the best delegate award at the majority of conferences I participated in, including in UNESCO headquarters in Paris at Paris MUN.
 I was President of the General Assembly at Haberdashers’ Aske’s Boys’ School (HABS) MUN in 2012 and the student-in-charge of MUN at HABS 2011-2012, responsible for organising our participation in external competitions.

-Debating Experience (September 2003 - present)
+Debating Experience (September 2003 - August 2020)

 Awards, Scholarships and Publications